fastrgv/Asud/README.md

 1) This app should be considered an in-progress prototype.

-2) There is also a prototype X-sudoku tool (asudx) with similar capabilities & interface.
+2) There is also a prototype X-sudoku tool lsudx (asudx.adb) with similar capabilities & interface.
 In this type of puzzle, each cell can be in either 3 or 4 houses, because the 2 diagonals are also houses.